pascalkrautm/002---Audio-News-Podcast-Generator/README.md

                         print(r"Your answer may not comply, please note that you may only press 'g' or 'e'")

 As soon as the user has completely answered all the questions about the parameters, the program asks him whether he wants to save them for the next session.
-If the user chooses "y" and thus to save, the file parameters.pkl is created in the background, which the program then accesses the next time.
-If, on the other hand, the user chooses "n" and thus does not want to save, the program already begins with the next query.
+If the user chooses `y` and thus to save, the file **parameters.pkl** is created in the background, which the program then accesses next time.
+If, on the other hand, the user chooses `n` and thus does not want to save, the program already begins with the next query.

                 while True:
                     engine_save_parameter = Helper.ask_to_save_parameter()